David Jessel

-David Greenhalgh Jessel (born 8 November 1945) is a former British TV and radio news presenter, author, and campaigner against miscarriages of justice.
+David Greenhalgh Jessel (born 8 November 1945) is a British former TV and radio news presenter, author, and campaigner against miscarriages of justice.
 From 2000 to 2010, he was also a commissioner of the Criminal Cases Review Commission.

 Background

 David Jessel is the son of Robert Jessel, a former defence correspondent of The Times (London), and Dame Penelope Jessel, and the brother of journalist Stephen Jessel.

 Education

 David Jessel was born in Abingdon and educated at the Dragon School, an independent school in Oxford, and at Eton College, to which he won a scholarship in 1959.
 He won an Exhibition to Merton College, Oxford, where he read Modern History.
 He was also secretary of the University's Dramatic Society, OUDS.